 Our Composting Toilets

 At Sally’s Brook one of our Four Pillars of Purpose is to treat our planet with respect.
 The property benefits from not having the large-scale ecosystem disruption of a traditional septic system, nor do we have to rely on a huge amount of water to flush toilets.
+We get our drinking water tested regularly.
 The average Canadian uses 335 litres of water a day!
 We do pump water to our Cookhouse and the sinks in the Washhouse from our deep well for washing hands and dishes.

 At the moment we have 4 different models of composting toilets, all of which do not use any water.
 Aerobic bacteria break down the waste to harmless humus just like in a garden compost heap.
 Learn a bit more about how each one works below.